jhap1982/giveituruguay/2023/2023-09-23 - Central Park (Global Citizen Festival), New York City, NY, USA/README.md

 4. Dani California
 5. Snow ((Hey Oh))
 6. Eddie
-7. Intro London Calling (The Clash cover) + Right On Time
+7. London Calling tease
-8. Dreamboy/Dreamgirl (Cynthia & Johnny O, John cover)
+8. Right on Time
+9. Dreamboy/Dreamgirl part of JOHN
-9. Jam + Californication
+10. Californication
-10. By The Way
+11. By the Way

 ## Notes

 > RHCP join with Global Citizen to call for action For Equity, For the Planet, For Food, For Jobs.

+> "Aquatic Mouth Dance", "Black Summer", "Under the Bridge" and "Give It Away" are on the handwritten setlist, but were not played due to time restraints..

+**Other Acts**: Stray Kids, Sofia Carson, D-Nice, Conan Gray, Anitta, Jung Kook, Lauryn Hill

 ## Media